 Click Create Glad App.

-From the New Glad App prompt, enter the name of your new Glad App.
+From the Create Glad App prompt, enter the name of your new Glad App.
 You’ll see prepended.
 Enter the name of your new Glad App after the “–.”
 The name you use should help you identify how or where the Glad App is being used.
-For example, gladly.com.com-mobile-ios.
+For example, “mobile-ios” with a hyphen or underscore between each word.

 This is the same name that identifies the Glad App on the Entry Points page.